doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 4D web Studio has an embedded code editor that allows you to edit your class function and methods.
 The code can still be edited from a 4D Desktop application.

 When a class function is open in the studio, and that class function is edited elsewhere, its Tab will display "Outdated", meaning that the code displayed is not the latest version.
-To obtain the latest version, right click the Tab and refresh it.
+To obtain the latest version, right click the Tab and click **Reload**.